 Andy Slavitt, former Acting Administrator of the Centers for Medicare and Medicaid Services and founder and partner at Town Hall Ventures, talks about how venture capitalists and health tech startups can help make healthcare more affordable and accessible for the 130 million Americans beyond the “Peloton crowd.”
 We ask Andy if he thinks “social determinants of health” is more than just an industry buzzword, get his advice for startups motivated to make a difference, and hear his predictions for what will change healthcare in this new decade.

 Filmed at J.P.
 Morgan Healthcare Conference in San Francisco, January 2020.

-Filmed at Frontiers Health Conference in Berlin, November 2019.
+Filmed at Frontiers Health in Berlin, Germany, November 2019.

 Listen to them on Itunes or Spotify

 Want to Partner with THCB?